rcbyr/keen-slider/docs/web.md

 ## Getting started

 The usage of this library is really simple and is explained in many [code examples](https://keen-slider.io/examples).
-You can add it to any JavaScript or Typescript project you are working on in several way.
+You can add it to any JavaScript or Typescript project you are working on in several ways.

 ### Installation